DanieLevy/eyetask/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This document outlines the environment variables and configuration needed for the EyeTask application.
+This document outlines the environment variables and configuration needed for the Drivers Hub application.

 ## Required Environment Variables